CheckOut

 As Seen on Home and Garden TV (HGTV)

-Our Maple, raised-panel cabinets were recently used on the HGTV show "Spice Up My Kitchen" Episode 210.
+Our Maple, raised-panel cabinets were used on the HGTV show "Spice Up My Kitchen" Episode 210.
 They were finished with a blue-gray paint color and custom door panels were used to attach to the front of the appliances.
 The panels on the refrigerator were custom built by the carpenters on the show so that they would fit around the water and ice dispensers.
-For more details click here to go to the HGTV show page.
 It really isn't that hard to do yourself, but if you want something spectacular, see below for an example of faux finishing.

 Professional Faux Finishing